HL7/crmi-ig/input/pages/content-lifecycle.md

 {% include img.html img="knowledge-artifact-lifecycle.png" %}
 </div>

-TODO: More details here about levels of representation....
+The `Publication Status` value set is used to track the lifecycle of an artifact:

+* _draft_: The artifact is in development and the contents of the artifact may change without changing the version.
+* _active_: The artifact is published and the contents of the artifact may only change in accordance with the versioning policy of the artifact.
+* _retired_: The artifact is retired and no longer in active use, typically because it has been superseded by a newer version of the artifact.

+To ensure stable resolution of dependencies of an artifact throughout its lifecycle (including stable value set expansion), a version manifest can be used to allow resolution of unversioned canonical references in the artifact and its dependencies.
+See the [Version Manifest](version-manifest.html) discussion for more information on how the Manifest Library profile supports stable resolution of dependencies.

 ### Knowledge package

 A knowledge package is a group of knowledge artifacts that go through the lifecycle together.
 This is similar to a software package.
-Is it best practice that all artifiacts in a package may share common metadata (publisher, author, jurisdiction), as well as version, as well as the canonical root of their URLs.
+It is best practice that all artifiacts in a package may share common metadata (publisher, author, jurisdiction), as well as version, as well as the canonical root of their URLs.
 A knowledge package is distributed as a FHIR package.

 Since there is currently no direct resource in FHIR to represent a FHIR Package, two approaches are currently considered: